MDAnalysis/MDAnalysis.github.io/pages/team.md

 ### External liaison
 - Coordinate and connect with affiliated organisations, e.g. NumFOCUS
 - Coordinate participation in external projects
-- Coordinate with potential industry interest
+- Coordinate with potential industry partners

 ### Code of conduct committee
 - Act as points of contact for code of conduct violations